God was Ready

 the Day the Banks Closed

-by Elder Williams
+by Pastor Williams

-I'd read the above true story many, many years ago, but now that someone sent it to me I read it again and realized with much surprise that there was something in common with what happened to me and my child years ago and this story.
+I'd read the true story many, many years ago, but now that someone sent it to me I read it again and realized with much surprise that there was something in common with what happened to me and my child years ago and this story.

 When my child had barely learned how to walk, I took her out in the back yard and while she walked around, I grabed the water hose and started to water a flower bed.
 All of a sudden I felt a touch on my right shoulder and heard a voice inside my head saying, "look back"!!
 I turned immediately and with horror saw my child upside down in a bucket with enought water to cover her face.
 I run to it and will never forget her eyes wide open inside the water and her feet beating desperately.
 I took her out and prayed in desperation that the Lord make her to breath!
 It took a few seconds, but she did to my eternal gratitude!
 I told this to my child many times with tears in my eyes..how God was so good to us!